 In 1969 the legendary Earth Art exhibition took place at Cornell University.
-A new kind of exhibition, curated by Willoughby Sharp, it presented site-specific installations by nine international artists.
-These installations, scattered around the Cornell campus and the surrounding Ithaca landscape, responded in part to consumerism, mass media, and the insularity of art in the late 1960s, but were also shown in the context of a developing international environmental movement.
+A new kind of exhibition, curated by Willoughby Sharp, it presented site-specific installations by nine international artists, scattered around the Cornell campus and the surrounding Ithaca landscape.
+Responding in part to consumerism, mass media, and the insularity of art in the late 1960s, these installations were also shown in the context of a developing international environmental movement.

 It is at this intersection—where art meets life—that the influence of the 1960s earth artists has perhaps had the most significant impact on a current generation of artists working on issues related to the environment and sustainability.
 With metaphor, humor, and direct action, artists are able to represent ideas and reveal patterns often hidden beneath the surface by merging rational observation with beauty, creativity, and inspiration.

-The exhibition Food-Water-Life/Lucy+Jorge Orta, curated by c2 | curatorsquared and organized by the Tufts University Art Gallery, will also be on view as part of the beyond earth art project.
+The exhibition Food-Water-Life/Lucy+Jorge Orta, curated by c2 | curatorsquared and organized by the Tufts University Art Gallery, was also on view as part of the beyond earth art project.

 Materials related to the 1969 Earth Art exhibition were also be presented, alongside works from the permanent collection by some of the Earth Art artists as well as others who were working in a similar mode in the 1970s and ’80s.